History BA (Hons) (with Foundation Year)

 Current course options include:

-- Nationalism and Imperialism: Examine nationalism and imperialism from the late eighteenth to the twentieth centuries, exploring the origins of modern nationalism during the French revolutionary era, revolutionary developments in Europe and overseas colonies, and twentieth-century anti-colonial activism
+Examine nationalism and imperialism from the late eighteenth to the twentieth centuries, exploring the origins of modern nationalism during the French revolutionary era, revolutionary developments in Europe and overseas colonies, and twentieth-century anti-colonial activism.

-- Britain and Ireland: Study the complex relationship between Britain and Ireland from the Cromwellian era to the Troubles, focusing on Irish nationalism, revolution, civil war, and the political and social developments of modern Ireland
+Study the complex relationship between Britain and Ireland from the Cromwellian era to the Troubles, focusing on Irish nationalism, revolution, civil war, and the political and social developments of modern Ireland.

 Year Three

 In the final year of the History degree, course options are closely linked to staff research specialisms, allowing you to engage with advanced topics in depth.
-Current modules include:
+Current courses include:

 Research Element